Bit of an odd one. It’s personally never happened to me, but I imagine it’s far short of being unbelievably uncommon.

 Anyways, I gave her my advice (which she’ll most likely ignore), and I’ll find out next week if there’s been any development.
 During the dying minutes of our conversation, as I was about to fly out the door, I held her, just tightly enough so I could feel her breasts against my chest, and I whispered into her ear.
 I promised her i’d walk her through the online letting agent thing when the issue is resolved and she needs to find a new tenant.

 Well, everything but the hug/breast-press was true.

-If anyone is going through this kind of dilemma, I would strongly advice being professional by communicating.
+If anyone is going through this kind of dilemma, I would strongly advise being professional by communicating.
 Being a landlord is all about managing people.
 For more advice, it might be worth reading my blog post on dealing with tenants and late rent, because it covers a lot of the same principles on how to deal with these situations.

 Does anyone have any further insight or experience with any similar situations?
 Is there a piece of legislation that I’m unaware of that might protect the landlord in this situation?
-Seems like there should be (unless there are genuine extenuating circumstances to support the tenants case, like a unforeseen bereavement), but then again, this is UK Landlord Law.
+Seems like there should be (unless there are genuine extenuating circumstances to support the tenants case, like an unforeseen bereavement), but then again, this is UK Landlord Law.
 Sigh.

 I just wanted to make a quick update on this for anyone else that stumbles across this blog post and is in a very similar situation.